Gurls-Coding-Club/git-workshop/slides.md

 # What is git?

-Version Control
+Version Control System

 ## What is it used for?

+- Tracking changes in files over time
+- Versioning
 - Collaboration
-- Open source

 <!--
 add picture showcasing file changes without version control